Best Things to Do in Dubrovnik, Croatia

 As Croatia’s top destination’s popularity soars, choosing where to stay in Dubrovnik is becoming ever more difficult.
 Every month, there seems to be an explosion in the number of apartments, hotels, and guesthouses.

-For getting close to the top things to see in Dubrovnik, the best location is, undoubtedly, in and around the Old Town.
+For getting close to the top attractions, the most popular location is in & around the Old Town.
 For those more inclined to take on Dubrovnik’s seaside pleasures, the areas of Lapad and Ploce are also great choices.

 • Apartments Festa: Set in a historical building in the heart of Old Town Dubrovnik, this lovely apartment features modern furnishings that blend stunningly with the old character of the property.
 The value you’ll find here is excellent!